-Zoletil" (tiletamine and zolazepam for injection) is a nonnarcotic, nonbarbiturate, injectable anesthetic agent for dogs and cats.
-Chemically, ZOLETIL is a combination of equal parts by weight of base of tiletamine ZOLE II.
-S a commonator of equal parts by weight of the observation of the equivalent of 50 mg tiletamine base, 50 mg zolazepam base and 57.7 mg mannitol per milliliter.
-This solution has a pH of 2 to 3.5 and is recommended for deep intramuscular injection
+Zoletil[TM] for Injection (tiletamine and zolazepam for injection) is a nonnarcotic, nonbarbiturate, injectable anesthetic agent for dogs and cats.
+Chemically, Zoletil for Injection is a combination of equal parts by weight of base of tiletamine hydrochloride (2-[ethylamino]-2-[2-thienyl] cyclohexanone hydrochloride), an arylaminocycloalkanone dissociative anesthetic, and zolazepam hydrochloride (4-[o-fluorophenyl]-6, 8-dihydro-1,3,8-trimethylpyrazolo [3,4-e] [1,4] diazepin-7 [1H]-1-hydrochloride), a nonphenothiazine diazepinone having minor tranquilizing properties.
+The product is supplied sterile in vials.
+The addition of 5 mL diluent produces a solution containing the equivalent of 50 mg tiletamine base, 50 mg zolazepam base and 57.7 mg mannitol per milliliter.
+This solution has a pH of 2 to 3.5 and is recommended for deep intramuscular injection.